WELCOME TO THE JUSTICE ARTS COALITION (JAC)

 Does the Justice Arts Coalition offer arts programs in prisons?

-No. The Coalition serves as a national arts network within the US.
-Rather than delivering or organizing programs directly, we provide support, resources, information, and partnership opportunities for those active in programs around the country.
+No. Rather than delivering or organizing programs directly, we provide support, resources, information, and partnership opportunities for those active in programs around the country.

 Does the Justice Arts Coalition provide information on programs in other countries?

-As the JAC is focused on the US, this site does not currently provide information or resources about prison arts abroad.
+As the JAC is currently focused on the US, this site does not provide information or resources about prison arts abroad.
 However, the JAC is connected to many allies abroad.
-Please contact the site managers to learn more about arts programs in justice systems abroad, or how you can find support if you are not based in the US.
+Please contact us to learn more about arts programs in justice systems abroad, or how you can find support if you are not based in the US.

 How can I get involved?

 2) Subscribe to the blog to receive new posts directly into your email inbox; simply click the ‘Sign Me Up!’ button on the right-hand sidebar of every page.

 4) Sign up for the pARTner project, a collaborative effort between the JAC and Prisoner Express that provides artists on the outside an opportunity to foster connection with artists in prison through letter correspondence and the exchange of creative works.